Thinkful-Ed/invoicing/README.md

    * Quantity in hours
    * Total cost for that activity

-**We recommend using this simple [invoicing template](https://www.dropbox.com/s/gfjzdsenk21onny/Mentor%20Invoice%20Template%20%281%29.xlsx?dl=0).** Make sure to duplicate this so that the formulas carry over!
+**You must use this [invoicing template](https://www.dropbox.com/s/gfjzdsenk21onny/Mentor%20Invoice%20Template%20%281%29.xlsx?dl=0).** Make sure to duplicate this so that the formulas carry over!
+You will also be provided a version unique to you so you don't have to duplicate the template every time.

 ## Submitting Your Invoice

 **Step 1:** Manually create your invoice using our invoice template.
-**Step 2:** Save your invoice as a PDF and title it with the invoice number (e.g. “Invoice #1”) **Step 3:** Email a PDF copy of your invoice to thinkful@bill.com
+**Step 2:** Save your invoice as a PDF and title it with the invoice number (e.g. “Invoice #1”) **Step 3:** Email a PDF copy of your invoice to thinkful@bill.com, and if you are a local event Instructor or TA, you will cc shannon@thinkful.com and your Community Manager.

 Once you send your invoice to thinkful@bill.com, it takes 1-2 days for the Bill.com team to import your invoice from the inbox to the review/approval queue.
-We review and approve invoices on Monday and Tuesday each week, with payments typically issued by Friday of the same week.
+We review and approve invoices on Tuesday each week, with payments typically issued twice monthly, though may take up to 30 days.
 For this reason, we typically ask that folks submit invoices by Sunday 12am ET so the invoices are in the review/approval queue by Monday/Tuesday.
 If there are discrepancies or clarity needed on your invoice, we will reach out to you directly for further information.
 Please note that when invoices are flagged as containing errors that this may delay your payment timeline.

-In order to receive payment, you must submit the invoice as a **PDF attachment** to thinkful@bill.com.
+In order to receive payment, you must submit the invoice as a **PDF attachment** to thinkful@bill.com, and if you are a local event Instructor or TA, you will cc shannon@thinkful.com and your Community Manager.

 > *Helpful tip: Set a reminder on your calendar to ensure your invoices are sent before Sunday at midnight ET.*